chef/chef-web-docs/content/custom_resources/glossary.md

 - `user new_resource.user`
 - `sensitive new_resource.sensitive`

-correctly use the properties of the **execute** resource and not the identically-named override properties of the custom resource.
+Correctly use the properties of the **execute** resource and not the identically-named override properties of the custom resource.

 ## property